-The KTM Kamunting Railway Station (Stesen Keretapi Kamunting) can be found in the state of Perak Malaysia on the main north-south railway line and is served by both commuter trains (KTMB Komuter) and the high-speed Electric Train Services (ETS).
+The KTM Kamunting Railway Station (Stesen Keretapi Kamunting) can be found in the state of Perak Malaysia on the main north-south railway line and is served by regular commuter trains (KTMB Komuter).

 From Johor Bahru you can then change trains to take the short five minute journey over the causeway to Singapore Woodlands Station.

-All ETS Trains from Kamunting heading south stop at popular destinations such as Kuala Kangsar, Ipoh, Batu Gajah, Kampar, Tapah Road, Tanjung Malim and Kuala Lumpur KL Sentral.
+All ETS Trains heading south stop at popular destinations such as Kuala Kangsar, Ipoh, Batu Gajah, Kampar, Tapah Road, Tanjung Malim and Kuala Lumpur KL Sentral.

 A few services then continue from KL Sentral on to Seremban, Tampin and Gemas.

-To the north (Butterworth, Alor Setar, Padang Besar etc) you can choose to go by ETS or Komuter Train (see below).
+To the north (Arau, Alor Setar, Padang Besar etc) you can choose to go by ETS or Komuter Train.

 ETS tickets in Malaysia are usually available up to 60 days in advance.